top of page

 They are allowed to see the notes that they have written down during the preparation time.
 The notes should be just for reference; the candidate should not read out whole prepared sentences.

-After the Role-play and Picture-based Tasks are finished, the examiner collects the candidate’s task sheets and notes.
+After the Role-play and Picture-based Tasks, the examiner will collect the candidate’s task sheets and notes.

 Task 3